 The real trap springs when victims are encouraged to make substantial hotel bookings, sometimes up to $500, with promises of generous returns paid into a crypto wallet.
 Predictably, once the booking is made, the victim loses access to the wallet, and their money vanishes.

 As you’ll soon discover as this article progresses, this isn’t an isolated incident.
-While the hotel review scheme made headlines, the Google review job scam follows a similar pattern, as illustrated by the True Life Story of a young graduate named Dayo.
+While the hotel review scheme made headlines, the Google review job scam follows a similar pattern, as told by Dayo, a young graduate at the time.

 Dayo’s Story